4 Hypothesis testing

 With low power, we have high probability of not rejecting a false null hypothesis (type II error) even if the true population value is quite different from the hypothesized value.
 For example, a small sample of candies drawn from a population with average candy weight of 3.0 grams may not reject the null hypothesis that average candy weight is 2.8 grams in the population.
 The non-significant test result should not make us conclude that there is no interesting effect.
 The test may not pick up substantively interesting effects.

-In contrast, if our test has very high power, we should expect effects to be statistically significant, even tiny effects that are totally irrelevant from a substantive point of view.
+In contrast, if our test has very high power, we should expect effects to be statistically significant, even tiny effects that are totally irrelevant from a practical point of view.
 For example, an effect of exposure on attitude of 0.01 on a 10-point scale is likely to be statistically significant in a very large sample but it is probably substantively uninteresting.

 In a way, a statistically non-significant result is more interesting than a significant result in a test with high power.
 If it is easy to get significant results even for small effect sizes (high power), a non-significant result probably indicates that the true effect in the population is very small.
 In this situation, we are most confident that the effect is close to zero or absent in the population.